MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 ## Keeping track of QR code changes

 [`ARMarkerManager`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) contains the [`markersChanged`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager.markerschanged) event, which provides [`ARMarkersChangedEventArgs`](/dotnet/api/microsoft.mixedreality.openxr.armarkerschangedeventargs) to subscribers.
-Use these event arguments to track which QR codes have been added or removed from detection or updated pose data.
+Use these event arguments to track which QR codes are added or removed from detection or updated pose data.

-The following code demonstrates subscribing to the [`ARMarkerManager.markersChanged`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager.markerschanged) event, using its event arguments to iterate through the [`ARMarker`](/dotnet/api/microsoft.mixedreality.openxr.armarker) objects [`ARMarkerManager`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) is handling and writing to Debug whether they have been added, removed, or updated.
+The following code demonstrates subscribing to the [`ARMarkerManager.markersChanged`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager.markerschanged) event, using its event arguments to iterate through the [`ARMarker`](/dotnet/api/microsoft.mixedreality.openxr.armarker) objects [`ARMarkerManager`](/dotnet/api/microsoft.mixedreality.openxr.armarkermanager) is handling and writing to Debug whether they are added, removed, or updated.

 ```csharp
 using System;